 If your wrist aches after a long day at the desk, a trackball mouse might be the single upgrade that changes everything.
 Unlike a regular mouse, a trackball sits still — you move the cursor by rolling a ball with your thumb or fingers, which means your wrist and forearm barely move at all.
 For people dealing with carpal tunnel syndrome, RSI, or chronic wrist pain, trackballs aren’t just comfortable — they’re often the only thing that lets them work without pain.

 The market has gotten genuinely good.
-Logitech, Kensington, and Elecom have all released updated models in the past year, and there are solid options at every price point from $40 to $140.
+Logitech, Kensington, and Elecom have all refreshed their lineups recently, and there are solid options at every price point from $40 to $140.

 Short on time?
 The Logitech MX ERGO S is our top pick — premium ergonomics, quiet clicks, and a 20° tilt that puts your hand in a near-neutral position.
 Budget-conscious?
-The Logitech ERGO M575S at $40 punches way above its weight.
+The Logitech ERGO M575S at $50 gives you most of the experience for a fraction of the cost.

 1. Logitech MX ERGO S — Editor’s Pick